Nov 30, 2022

 docker image prune -a --filter "until=24h"

-To remove all the containers that are stopped in the application, follow this command:
+To remove all the containers that stopped in the application, follow this command:

 docker container prune

-To limit the removal of containers that are stopped previously, for example, according to the time frame use the following command:
+To limit the removal of containers that stopped, for example, according to the time frame, you can use the following command:

 docker container prune --filter "until=24h"

-Volumes are used for multiple containers and it is very likely there will be an collection of unused or stopped volume files.
+Volumes are used for multiple containers, and it is very likely there will be a number of either unused or stopped volume files.

-These files are not removed automatically, neither is there a setting in Docker to do so as that can cause significant loss or damage of data.
-Use the command:
+These files are not removed automatically, neither is there a setting in Docker to do so, as that can cause significant loss or damage to data.

 docker volume prune